codingMustache/codingMustache/README.md

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Broken Authentication
+ 1. Green
- 2. Cross-Site Scripting
+ 2. Yellow
- 3. Insecure Direct Object References
+ 3. Blue
- 4. Injection
+ 4. Red

 <details>
   <summary>Answer</summary>
-  Injection
+  Green
 </details>